ella-c-rasmussen/wayback-scraper/README.md

 To scrape a specific URL, run:
 `wb-scraper scrape -u <exact URL>`
-This retrieves the HTML snapshots the Wayback Machine has of that URL.
+This retrieves the HTML snapshots the Wayback Machine has of that URL in the date range provided.
 This command creates a new folder with the name of the website inside the directory the command is run in.
 HTML files are stored in this folder.

 ## Text Files